 Smoke is the author of Packing in on Horses and Mules.
 This is a book that anyone who wants to be a packer should read.
 It has been in print for 3 decades and is used as a reference book for several classes, including his own Packing Class that he holds every January to March.

-Ehvee is our daughter and works with several aspects of our Outfitting business.
+Our daughter, Ehvee, works with several aspects of our Outfitting business.
 She helps year round at the ranch and is invaluable when it comes to getting all the food and kitchen ready before each of our summer pack trips.
 She takes care of things when we are gone on trips and handles calls and emails from our guests during that time as well.
-In 2013 she will be overseeing our “Edge of the Wilderness” 1 to 4 day vacation stays at our “End of the Road” trailhead facilities on the North Fork of the Blackfoot.
+In 2015 she will be overseeing our “Edge of the Wilderness” 1 to 4 day vacation stays at our “End of the Road” trailhead facilities on the North Fork of the Blackfoot River.

 Jeff is a great asset in every aspect of the outfit.
 Jeff helps with planning, packing, wrangling and is a valued adviser to our business.
 Jeff was a wrangler and packer for Smoke Elser some 35 years ago while attending the University of Montana.
 Jeff has his Ph.D and worked as a research biologist in Australia for nearly 30 years.
 When he’s not busy with us he teaches Anatomy & Physiology and has a Biological Education and Research consulting business.

 Sandy has been helping Connie and Mack for several years now.
-She has a cook and wrangler when Connie and Mack take separate trips.
+She is a cook and wrangler when Connie and Mack take separate trips.
 She is a wealth of help for new riders who are on their first horseback trip.
-Sandy is a therapeutic riding instructor in her free time when she is not working on her Master’s degree at the University of Montana.
+Sandy is a therapeutic riding instructor in her free time.
+She has a Master’s degree from the University of Montana.